python-openxml/python-docx/docs/dev/analysis/features/header-footer.rst

 This file contains unique relationship ids between all the different parts of a document: settings, styles, numbering, images, themes, fonts, etc.

-When a header or footer is present, it too will have a unique relationship id.
+When a header, it too will have a unique relationship id.

 Here's an example, with the header as defined above having ``rId3``: